qwertie/ungglish/_posts/2017-04-18-first-post-picking-words.md

 "Flies" can be a noun or a verb, and "like" can be a verb, a preposition or a conjunction.
 The first sentence exploits these facts to make your brain parse the second sentence incorrectly.
 The thing I want to stress is that if you are trying to learn English, each of these sentences can be confusing _on its own_.

 Ungglish injects clarity by forcing all verbs to end in "a" (pronounced "uh").
 Meanwhile, nouns and adjectives are not allowed to end in "a" (except "-ia" which is used mainly for names of countries).
-Nouns ending in "a" are rare in English, but when they occur the "a" is changed to "ai", so a word like "camera" becomes "camerai" (or, use the compound word "seeor": a machine that sees.)
+Nouns ending in "a" are rare in English, but when they occur the "a" is changed to <s>"ai"</s> [edited] "un", so a word like "camera" becomes "camerun" (or, use the compound word "seeor": a machine that sees.)

 The extra "a"s make Ungglish longer, but this is partly balanced out by removing the indefinite articles "a" and "an".
 I don't "have a car" in Ungglish; I "hava car".
 Having no indefinite article takes some getting used to, but it does not create a lot of ambiguity, and it helps remind Ungglish speakers that they are not, in fact, speaking English.